-Resourcing is a cornerstone fundamental within Project Works and provides a lot of information which feeds into many aspects of the wider business.
+Resourcing is a cornerstone fundamental within Project Works and provides a lot of information that feeds into many aspects of the wider business.

 The most basic principle of resourcing is: